daboynb/detect_evil_maid/README.md

 On a classic setup, or the one above we have two unencrypted partitions, /boot and /efi.</br>
 My workarounds to detect the evil maid attack.</br>

-  1) The shasum of the partitions dump change every reboot, so I've decided to check the sha512 of every file in the /boot and /efi partition and compare them every startup.
+  1) The shasum of the partitions dump changes every reboot, so I've decided to check the sha512 of every file in the /boot and /efi partition and compare them every startup.
 Note -> if you start windows, the script will detect the changes in the windows entries, I personally want it but if you don't; change the first check to exclude the Microsoft folder inside the /efi partition. </br>
-  2) Since it calculate all files hashes inside the /boot partition, it detect if a new file got created too .... like a txt containing the password.
+  2) Since it calculates all files hashes inside the /boot partition, it detects if a new file got created too .... like a txt containing the password.
 </br>
     With that, if someone will do an evil maid attack we'll notice it and since the script is configured to not power on internet until all checks are passed, the grabbed password will not be transmitted.
 There're other things to consider....
 Two at least: uefi malware and ssd or hdd with a malware in the firmware.
 So here's my effort trying to mitigate the impossible.
 </br>
 </br>

-   - extract ssd infos like Model Number, Serial Number, Firmware Revision etc... and compare them every startup.
+   - extracts ssd infos like Model Number, Serial Number, Firmware Revision etc... and compares them every startup.
-   - extract bios infos like Version, Release Date, Runtime Size, ROM Size etc... and compare them every startup.
+   - extracts bios infos like Version, Release Date, Runtime Size, ROM Size etc... and compares them every startup.
-   - extract the hashes from pcr_0 (tpm) that is where bios and extensions are located and compare them every startup.
+   - extracts the hashes from pcr_0 (tpm) that is where bios and extensions are located and compares them every startup.
    - check the tpm slot that have the initrd hash and compare it every startup.

 # Extras